St Albans Cathedral Choir

-They are directed by William Fox, the Director of Music at the cathedral, and accompanied in services by Connor McGlone, the Cathedral's Organ scholar.
-The Assistant Director of music is Dewi Rees.
+They are directed by William Fox, the Director of Music at the cathedral, and accompanied in services by Conor McGlone, the cathedral's Organ scholar or the Assistant Director of Music, Dewi Rees.

 Schedule

 St Albans has a strong musical tradition.
-For example it hosts the St Albans International Organ Festival.
+For example, it hosts the St Albans International Organ Festival.
 However, unlike many cathedrals, St Albans does not have a boarding school for its choristers.
 The choirs have strong links with many local day schools, including St Albans School and St Columba's College, meaning that services and rehearsals have to be fitted around a normal school week.

-Choristers are expected to sing at the Cathedral both before and after school on Tuesdays and Thursdays, on which days Choral Evensong is sung, and before school on Mondays, in addition to an evening rehearsal with the Lay Clerks on Fridays and the commitment of up to four services over the weekend.
-A typical week will involve around 18 hours of singing, and over his seven-year career in the Choir a Chorister will spend approximately six months' worth of that singing in the Cathedral.
+Choristers are expected to sing at the Cathedral both before and after school on Tuesdays and Thursdays, on which days Choral Evensong is sung, and before school on Mondays, in addition to an after-school rehearsal on Fridays and the commitment of up to three services over the weekend.
+A typical week will involve around 14-16 hours of singing, and over his 4 to 7 year career (depending on when the person joins) in the Choir a Chorister will spend approximately six months' worth of that singing in the cathedral.

 Touring

 The Choir goes on tours to other countries every other year to perform concerts, with past tours including the United States, France, the Netherlands, Italy, Germany and, in 2017, Spain, during which it performed concerts in Segovia, Madrid and Alcalá de Henares, and sang at a service in the Church of San Andrés in Madrid.
 In May 2019 it toured Italy, with performances given in Pesaro and Fano Cathedrals, the Church of San Paulo in Fano, and Mass at the Basilica di Loreto.
-In 2025 the boys choir went to Cologne, William Fox's first choir tour.
+In May 2025, the Boy's Choir went to Cologne, William Fox's first choir tour.

 Traditions

 The annual Choir Camp was founded by Peter Hurford when he was organist at St Albans and held in the hamlet of Luccombe.
 The tents used by the Choir remained the same since the first Choir Camp in 1958, with most being army surplus from the Second World War.
-On the Sunday the Choir would sing Choral Eucharist in St Mary's, Luccombe for the parishioners, and on each day the choristers and layclerks would go on hikes, often over ten miles in length, around the Somerset countryside.
+On the Sunday the Choir would sing Choral Eucharist in St Mary's, Luccombe for the parishioners, and on each day the choristers and Lay Clerks would go on hikes, often over ten miles in length, around the Somerset countryside.
 The Camp celebrated its 50th anniversary in 2008.

-The Choir also holds an annual cricket match and football match using the grounds of local schools.
+The Choir also holds an annual cricket match and football match using the grounds of local schools and parks.
 The games are played between the two 'sides' of the Choir, known in the English choral tradition as Decani and Cantoris.
-Dec and Can have a close rivalry with Can winning football for the last 3 years and Dec winning Cricket for the last 3 years as well.